NHERI-SimCenter/BRAILS/docs/web/html/_sources/common/user_manual/modules/pytorchImageClassifier.rst.txt

     The generic image classifier is intended to illustrate the overall process of model training and prediction.
     The classifier takes an image as the input and will always produce a prediction.
-    Since the classifier is trained to classify only a specific category of images, its prediction is meaningful only if the input image belongs to the category the model is trained for.
+    Since the classifier is trained to classify only a specific category of images, its prediction is meaningful only if the input image belongs to the categories the model is trained for.